AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 ---

-# Live Walkthrough and Demo
+# Live Demo: Running K6, CLI Output & Cloudflare
 <!-- TODO - does it actually make sense to demo so early? maybe it should later in the pres? -->

 <!--